Recipes

 Make sure the port 8010 is available.
 You can adjust the port settings in pyproject.toml.

-magic run server
+pixi run server

 3. Run the example code that extracts player information from a basketball image via: